How To Shoot Splash Photography By Yourself

 Hey, I'm Regan.

-Are you ready to come behind the scenes with me on splash photography?
-I think splash shots are super fun to shoot and can totally elevate your portfolio of drink images.
-Come behind the scenes with me and check out how I shoot my splash photography in my home studio.
+Are you looking to learn how to shoot splash photography?
+Well, look no further, because this post will show you how I do it.
+Splash shots are super fun to shoot and can totally elevate your portfolio of drink images.
+It just takes certain steps to capture it perfectly and some of the steps just might surprise you.
+So, come behind the scenes with me and learn how I approach splash photography in my home studio by myself. 😉

 This post contains affiliate links.
 Read the affiliate disclosure.